-Despite an update in 2010, Positive Life argues some sections of the Public Health Act need change, and even removal from the Act to protect the interests of PLHIV, reduce stigma and discrimination and enhance HIV prevention and testing in the broader community.
+Despite an update in 2010, Positive Life argues some sections of the Public Health Act need change, and even removal from the Act to protect the interests of people living with HIV, reduce stigma and discrimination and enhance HIV prevention and testing in the broader community.
 A key example is the removal of Section 79, known as the ‘disclosure provision’.

 Section 79 requires anyone who knows they have a sexually transmissible infection (STI) including HIV to inform a person before they have sex, and for that person to voluntarily accept the risk of acquiring that infection.
 In NSW, if you are HIV-positive and don’t disclose your status before sex you are guilty of an offence under the Act.
 The requirement to disclose your HIV status before sex hasn’t changed from the 1991 version of the Act, except for the inclusion of a ‘reasonable precautions’ provision.